Appearing since 1972 If possible, make copies! Read this and pass it on!

 "Glory to You, Lord, for the eternal path from earth's dust to the stars in the firmament, glory to you for the sun which rises each morning, and for the greatness of our little hearts . . ."

 Brothers and sisters in Christ, I think that these words of the poet, Bernardas Brazdžionis, best expressed our feelings upon arriving at Šiluva.
 During these eight days, all Lithuania is streaming to Šiluva.
 The fame of Šiluva has reached beyond the borders of Lithuania.
 Faithful from Kazakh, Latvia, Estonia and Byelorussia are coming to Our Lady of Šiluva, and not in vain.
-No one is driving them to Šiluva by force, and if people come, it means that they feel spiritual benefit, and receive many graces.
+No one is driving them to Šiluva by force, and if people come, it means that they feel a spiritual benefit, and receive many graces.
 Visiting Šiluva today are many priests and a bishop, whom we will soon meet, and a throng of the faithful.

 To the feet of Mary we have brought the troubles, complaints and malaise of the Catholic Church in Lithuania.
 We have come here not to surrender, not to weep, but on the contrary, to ask that Our Lady of Šiluva bless our work and having strengthened our spirits, to return to the great struggle for the Church of God and religious rights in our country.
 I trust that all — priests and faithful— will pray with Saint Bernard, "O most holy Virgin Mary, never was it known that anyone who fled to thy protection would be left unaided."